-AD – This is a sponsored post, you can find my disclaimer here.
+AD – This is a sponsored post, please read my disclaimer here.

 I’m so excited to say that this is my 100th post on Enviroline Blog!
 Today’s post is slightly different as I wanted to talk about my blogging journey and how Enviroline Blog came about.
 I hope you enjoy 🙂